solidjs/solid/documentation/resources/articles.md

 ## Latest Articles

+- [5 Places SolidJS is not the Best](https://dev.to/this-is-learning/5-places-solidjs-is-not-the-best-5019) It's important to know the limitations of your tools.
 - [Building a Reactive Library from Scratch](https://dev.to/ryansolid/building-a-reactive-library-from-scratch-1i0p) Build a reactive library in only 50 lines of code.
 - [A Hands-on Introduction to Fine-Grained Reactivity](https://dev.to/ryansolid/a-hands-on-introduction-to-fine-grained-reactivity-3ndf) Learn reactivity by example.
-- [5 Ways SolidJS Differs from Other JS Frameworks](https://dev.to/ryansolid/5-ways-solidjs-differs-from-other-js-frameworks-1g63) Discover what sets Solid apart from other JS frameworks
+- [5 Ways SolidJS Differs from Other JS Frameworks](https://dev.to/ryansolid/5-ways-solidjs-differs-from-other-js-frameworks-1g63) Discover what sets Solid apart from other JS frameworks.
+- [JavaScript Frameworks, Performance Comparisopn 2020](https://javascript.plainenglish.io/javascript-frameworks-performance-comparison-2020-cd881ac21fce) Solid conquers them all.
 - [SolidJS: The Tesla of JavaScript Frameworks?](https://medium.com/@ryansolid/solidjs-the-tesla-of-javascript-ui-frameworks-6a1d379bc05e) Tech built for Economy can be used for Performance
 - [The Journey to Isomorphic JavaScript Performance](https://indepth.dev/the-journey-to-isomorphic-rendering-performance) Finding the right SSR solution for Solid.
 - [Why I am not a fan of Single File Components](https://dev.to/ryansolid/why-i-m-not-a-fan-of-single-file-components-3bfl) Exploring the advantages of Solid's templates